uvapl/uva-prog-physics/30 Week 3/10 Python Practice 3/20 Exercises.md

 after which the program prints out a report card with GPA ([Urban dictionary]).
 Remember to ask the user how many classes he took.
 Think: why would we need to ask this?
-Could we write the program a different way, which wouldn't need that info?.
+Could we write the program a different way, which wouldn't need that info?
 Example output is below.

 [Urban dictionary]: http://www.urbandictionary.com/define.php?term=gpa